larissa-siy/cloud-resume/README.md

 12. Infrastructure as Code - Instead of configuring my API resources (the Azure Function, the
 CosmosDB) manually, I will define them in anAzure Resource Manager (ARM) template on a Consumption plan, which will save me a lot of time in the long run
 13. Source Control - Instead of constantly updating my back-end API or my front-end website through VS Code, I want them to update automatically wheneverI make a change to the code using continuous integration and deployment, or CI/CD.
-Therefore I have created *this* a GitHub repository for my code.
+Therefore I have created *this* a GitHub repository for my (front-end) code.
+14. CI/CD (Front-end) - I have created this GitHub repository for my website code and will create GitHub Actions such that when I push new website code, the Azure Storage blob automatically gets updated.
-14. CI/CD (Back end) -  I will set up GitHub Actions such that when I push an update to my ARM template or Python code, my Python tests get run.
+15. CI/CD (Back-end) - I will create a second GitHub repository for my back-end code I will set up GitHub Actions such that when I push an update to my ARM template or Python code, my Python tests get run.
 If the tests pass, the ARM application should get packaged and deployed to Azure.
-15. CI/CD (Front end) - I have created a second GitHub repository for my website code and will create GitHub Actions such that when I push new website code, the Azure Storage blob automatically gets updated.

 As of 24/04/2023 I am currently on step 6 of the process but I aim to be completed by the end of the month!